tatzelbrumm/sinobit-micropython/README.md

 -   Add support for the 12x12 LED matrix to the MicroPython firmware.
 Support basic pixel drawing operations (clear, fill, set pixel, draw line, draw circle, etc.).
+    -   _This is now implemented with the 0.0.1 release!
+Support for line, circle and other primitive drawing is still to come._
 -   Add support for Chinese text rendering on the matrix.
 There is a lot of work to investigate here, particularly with text encodings, character sets, character representations and rendering.